TENNIS ELBOW INJURIES

 that extent our wrist and fingers.
 Tennis elbow is common in those who partake in activities requiring repetitive use of the wrist and hand.
 As the wrist bends and extends repetitively, the tendons pull and rub over the underlying bony structures, eventually this can cause microscopic tears within the tendons leading to a painful inflammatory response.

 Typically, tennis elbow pain comes and goes and people tent to ignore it.
 As you continue to exercise, the tendon integrity worsens and your pain may become present for longer periods during exercise until it is present all of the time.
 If gone untreated, tennis elbow will ultimately limit your activity performance.
-Management of tennis elbow may involve activity modification (such as sport technique alteration), massage, stretching and specific low level strengthening exercises.
+Elbow pain treatment may involve activity modification (such as sport technique alteration using sports physiotherapy), remedial massage, stretching and specific low level strengthening exercises.

 Also known as ‘student’s elbow’, olecranon bursitis refers to inflammation of a fluid fill sac (bursa) which sits between the point of the elbow (olecranon) and overlying skin.
 The bursa functions to reduce friction as structures rub over the bony elbow point.